 Beyond this, I am interested in the medieval Mediterranean more broadly (especially Sicily and the Crown Lands of Aragon), as well as many of the topics and methodologies associated with the ‘Global Middle Ages’.
 I am also currently thinking about the relationship between ‘documents’, ‘archives’ and historical narratives, particularly in the Middle Ages.

-This year, I am the President of the Oxford History Graduate Network.
-Before arriving at Oxford for my Masters’, I completed my undergraduate degree at UCL (University College London).
+Before arriving at Oxford for my Masters, I completed my undergraduate degree at UCL (University College London).